followcrom/tech257-sparta-app/README.md

 User data is a script that runs when a VM is first started.
 This method is used to automate the setup process, including installing software, applying configurations, or running scripts without manual intervention immediately after the VM boots for the first time.

-**Note:** When using user data or custom data scripts for VM initialization in cloud environments like Azure, the process is generally "fire-and-forget," meaning that the script is executed without interactive feedback.
+**Note**: When using user data or custom data scripts for VM initialization in cloud environments like Azure, the process is generally "fire-and-forget," meaning that the script is executed without interactive feedback.

+**Note**: We need to update the Nginx configuration to proxy requests to the app.
+First, we'll back up the default configuration file, then update it to proxy requests to the app running on port 3000.

 ```bash
 #!/bin/bash